Mint Julep

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Place your bets and dig out your fanciest hats, because it’s Kentucky Derby season, and that means a round of Mint Juleps should be on the menu.
+Place your bets and dig out your fanciest hats, because it’s Kentucky Derby season, and that means this Mint Julep Recipe should be on the menu.
 This classic cocktail is sweet, refreshing, and perfectly festive for the season.

-This legendary cocktail is one of my party mainstays; bourbon, mint, and a bit of sugar come together to make something strong, sweet, and totally refreshing.
+On the first Saturday in May, this legendary bourbon cocktail is one of the mainstays in Louisville, Kentucky: bourbon, mint, and a bit of sugar come together to make a something strong and sweet with a totally refreshing flavor, just for Derby Day.

-A Julep is just what you need while at the races, or at the very least, after a long day of digging all that wild mint out of your garden.
-Either way, this sublime drink is a sure bet on warm spring days.
+A classic Mint Julep recipe is just what you need while at the races and Derby parties, or at the very least, after a long day of digging all that wild mint out of your garden.
+Either way, a sip of this sublime drink, with it’s minty aroma, is a sure bet on warm spring days.

 Recipe ingredients